Bachtrack logo

 Romantic expressions: Arnold Schoenberg before serialism

 Schoenberg is known as the inventor of serialism, but he also worked in lush Romanticism and anguished Expressionism.
-Enjoy this exploration his early work.
+Enjoy this exploration of his early work.

 A tour through the history of choral music